top of page

 The curse of knowledge: How to write for readers who aren’t experts

 When was the last time you read something that went over your head?
 Maybe it was a scientific paper at university or an annual report you had to read at work.
 And let me guess: you tried to stay focused, but it wasn’t long before you lost interest.
 I'm not surprised.
-This is what happens when authors write for their peers (or to prove their expertise).
-But here's the truth: if you're writing a book, your peers aren’t your primary market.
-While they may read your content, they
+This is what happens when authors only write for their peers (or to prove their expertise).
+But here's the truth: your peers aren’t your primary market.
+While they may read your content, they don’t need it.
+Who

 Do editors catch all errors?